 This class will focus on different hand building techniques such as pinch, coil and slab construction, as well as some wheel throwing to create sculptures.
 Students will also learn how to treat the surface of their ceramics with stains, glazes, and various texture techniques.
 Beware-working with clay can be addicting!

-City Studio is honored to currently work with A Better Chance and Julio Martinez, partner and creative director of studio1500 and professor ar San Jose State for an annual Graphic Arts Workshop and starting summer 2018, Root Division, and fall 2018 Creative Arts Charter School.
-Of course City Studio also works very closely with SFAI's Young Artist Program and PreCollege program, offering scholarships to deserving City Studio students to these intensive and enriching environments.
+City Studio is honored to currently work with A Better Chance and Julio Martinez, partner and creative director of studio1500 and professor ar San Jose State for an annual Graphic Arts Workshop (this year scheduled from 10-3 December 15 at SFAI).
+Of course City Studio also works very closely with SFAI’s Young Artist Program and PreCollege program, offering scholarships to deserving City Studio students to these intensive and enriching environments.

 Past partners have included Adobe Books, Galeria de la Raza, Excelsior Boys and Girls Club, Willie Mays Boys and Girls Club, Mission Boys and Girls Club, East Bay Asian Youth Center, Root Division, BAVC, SCRAP, Horizons Unlimited, John O’Connell High School, Balboa High School, Opportunities West, the Bayview Opera House, Sanchez Elementary School, Downtown High School, The Lab and a number of special projects.